ASkyeye/funLoader/README.md

 build as x64 only cuz syscalls are x64 (duh.), but you can change to x86 just replace x64 structs with x86.
 I got mine from syswhispers (as you can see from sysopen.*).

-have fun with this project and make some modifications, go learn how to beat different detections!
+have fun with this project and make some modifications, go learn how to beat different types of detections!